 My poor kale was starting to yellow.
 One too many days in the fridge.
 I needed to cook it right away but was not in the mood for cooked greens.
 A quick toss with some oil, salt, and sesame seeds and I had a delicious crunchy snack of kale chips.
 Even the kiddos will like this one.

 Greenling is an online grocery store specializing in home delivery of local and certified-organic food.
-We buy directly from the same local, sustainable farmers you’d see at the farmer’s market, and we also offer a full grocery store selection of local and certified organic goods.
-Along with fresh produce, you can order dairy, grass-fed meats, dry goods and more- and they’ll be delivered to your doorstep for FREE!
+We buy directly from the same local, sustainable farmers you’d see at the farmer’s market.
+Free delivery to your doorstep is just the icing on the (local) cake!